linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 #### Create a User

 The post-installation setup created administrator credentials for the YunoHost instance.
-However, YunoHost requires at least one user account for many operations, including installing applications.
+However, YunoHost requires at least one regular user account for many operations, including installing applications.

-Later, such users engage with installed applications and each gets an email address automatically.
+Users engage with installed applications and each gets an email address automatically.
 YunoHost also acts as an SSO portal for users to log in once and access multiple applications seamlessly.

 1. Select the **Users** option from the YunoHost administrator interface main page.

-1. Select **New User** from the upper right of the user page.
+1. Select **+ New User** from the upper right of the user page.

 1. Input a **Username**, **Full Name**, and **Password** for the new user.
 YunoHost automatically creates an email address for the new user based on the username.